The “Teachers” program promotes nationalization in the private educational sector through 4 stages

-The Ministries of Human Resources and Emiratisation and Education and the UAE Talent Competitiveness Council (NAFES) launched the “Teachers” program to develop cadres in the education sector, to include training and specialized programs required in the labor market for job seekers and accredited professional licensing programs to qualify them to work in the private education sector and enhance the education process that… It is considered one of the priority sectors of the UAE government.
+The Ministries of Human Resources and Emiratisation, the Ministry of Education, and the UAE Talent Competitiveness Council (NAFES) launched the “Teachers” program to develop cadres in the education sector, to include training and specialized programs required in the labor market for job seekers, and accredited professional licensing programs to qualify them to work in the private education sector.
+And enhancing the education process, which is one of the priority sectors of the UAE government.

 Follow our latest local and sports news and the latest political and economic developments via Google news